BankPoint/programming-sample/README.md

 ## TASK-001 Improve the loans file upload process

-The import screen allows a user to upload a properly formatted date file containing loan information.
+The import screen allows a user to upload a properly formatted data file containing loan information.
 A sample loan data file has been provided at `.\build\loan-data-file.csv` with some test data that the QA group uses.

 The product manager wants the loan customer and branch to be popluated during import.
 There are separate tables